 Although about 95% of all auto accident cases settle before litigation arises, sometimes court is necessary in order to obtain the compensation the client is entitled.
 There are many different reasons why a car accident case does not settle, including a liability dispute, minimal property damage, and factual disputes.
 When an insurance company refuses to make a settlement offer or makes a low settlement offer, a lawsuit is necessary in order to get compensation for the client.
 In many cases where a suit is filed, a settlement is still achieved because insurance adjusters will then make a settlement offer in order to avoid litigation.
 These last minute offers of settlement can be made as late as the morning of trial.
 Sometimes, however, an insurance adjuster will hold firm and a trial is unavoidable.

 If your case is one of those that does not settle and does go to trial, you have nothing to worry about.
 The process is not as scary as it sounds because our experienced team of attorneys will adequately prepare you well in advance of trial.
 Your attorney will go over how the process will work depending on which court your case will be heard.
 Your attorney will also run through the facts of the case with you and will discuss with your weaknesses in your case (if any).
 When your trial date arrives, you will feel completely prepared and will know exactly what to expect when you step into the courtroom.

-If you've been injured in an auto accident in Maryland, make sure you call a law firm with experienced attorneys who are never afraid to go to court to fight for the compensation you deserve.
+If you've been injured in an auto accident, make sure you call a law firm with experienced attorneys who are never afraid to go to court to fight for the compensation you deserve.
 Not all cases settle and you should hire a firm that can handle your case in settlement or in a trial.
 Call Portner & Shure today for a free consultation: (855) 954-4141.